 In his 'Venetian Impressions' series (2010) he recreated paintings by artists including Turner, Sargent, Manet, Monet and Renior.
 These works appear to be oil paintings on canvas at first glance but are in fact slow-motion “impressionist” representations of Venice, modern-day video evocations of the painted past.

-In recent years he has made large-scale, site-specific film installation works that have received wide public attention and critical acclaim.
+He is also known for his large-scale, site-specific film installation works which have received wide public attention and critical acclaim.
 He was the first artist in residence at 176 in Camden from 2007-2008 which resulted in the exhibition, 'Living London.'
 His six-screen immersive work, 'Favela Descending' was exhibited in Shoreditch as part of the Concrete and Glass Festival in 2008.
 'Venice in Venice,' a multi-screen film installation about the city in all its guises, made over five years, was displayed at the Palazzo dona della Rose during the Venice Biennale in 2009.

 Gerry Fox has won major awards (including the BAFTA, The Royal Television Society Best Arts Film, the Grierson Best Arts Documentary, the Prix Italia and The Festival of Films on Art in Montreal Grand Prize) for his innovative films about artists, including Gilbert and George, Robert Frank, Claes Oldenburg, Marc Quinn, Gerhard Richter and Bill Viola.